-In the year ended December 31, 2019 we recorded grant income of \$6.7 million, compared to \$5.6 million in the year ended December 31, 2018 from grants, research incentives and imputed benefits from below market interest rates on loans from governmental agencies.
-The increase of \$1.1 million was primarily due to higher income from Austrian research and development incentives, which was partially offset by the expiry of a grant from the Austrian Research Promotion Agency, or FFG.
+In the year ended December 31, 2020 we recorded grant income of \$6.5 million, compared to \$6.7 million in the year ended December 31, 2019 from grants, research incentives and imputed benefits from below market interest rates on loans from governmental agencies.
+The decrease of \$0.2 million was primarily due the expiry of two grants from the Austrian Research Promotion Agency (FFG) which was partially offset by higher income from research and development incentives.